aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/working-with-hyperlinks/get-all-hyperlinks-from-a-document/_index.md

 ## Resource URI

-[Swagger UI](https://apireference.aspose.cloud/words/#/Hyperlinks/GetDocumentHyperlinks) lets you call this REST API directly from the browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Hyperlinks/GetDocumentHyperlinks) lets you call this REST API directly from a browser.

 ## cURL Example